 The final stage of interviewing is also the most in depth.
 You will attend an assessment centre with other applicants which will include a second interview and a group exercise.
 You will also have the chance to speak informally to current graduates, managers and HR representatives about Baillie Gifford.

-The four-week induction is a massive learning curve, but everything soon starts to click together.
+The initial induction is a massive learning curve, but everything soon starts to click together.
 Then there’s the ongoing training – everything from fund management, bonds and equities, to things like presentation skills and I also studied towards external professional exams during this time.
 The knowledge gained from these courses provided a good base for my role upon finishing the graduate programme.

 The programme rotations give you a broad understanding of how the business operates, and at the same time the variety of work helps you to understand your strengths.
 Every time you move on, it’s almost like starting a new job so it allows you to challenge yourself and work on any weaknesses.